-Coming next as at October 2016: More articles from the UK and the Republic of Ireland.
+Coming next as at October 2016: More articles from the UK.

 Welcome to BeerVisits, a website that is little different from most.
 It extols the best in beer, cider, pubs, breweries and other associated matters.
 The site is the idea of myself, Bob Thompson.
 Whilst travelling around the United Kingdom as well as Europe and North America for reasons unconnected with beer, I have found time to visit a large number of bars, pubs and a few breweries.